WangLabTHU/esMPRA/README.md

 Reference run time for this step: 44:40, 101% CPU-Util.
 See the reference running result in the qc_report_for_step2.pdf file within the ref_result folder.

+Reference run time on the lightweight laptop: 51:09, ~35% CPU-Util

 ## Getting RNA (cDNA) abundance after reverse transcription <a name="step3_get_RNA_counts">